pygrum/splinter/README.md

 `splinter` aids with basic static analysis, with the ability to:
 - quickly extract specific string types from a binary - URLs, IPs, registry keys, files, filetypes, and more
 - apply global regex filters over extracted strings to further narrow down the output for desired results
-- export the extraction results to a json file, where strings are categorised by their type
+- export the extraction results to a json file, where strings are categorized by their type
 - pretty print the results in neat, fitted tables

 Installation is easy: run `make` to build the `splinter` binary.